NERC-CEH/hydro-pe/README.md

 `--gridmapvar VARNAME` Specifies the name of the grid mapping variable in the input file to ensure it is applied to the output netCDF file.
 If not specified, then the grid mapping variable is not used.

+## `combine_peti_components` useage

+The basic useage is

+`combine_peti_components COMPONENTFILETEMPLATE PRECIPFILENAME OUTFILENAME`

+where `COMPONENTFILETEMPLATE` contains monthly PET and PEI (usually an output file from `make_pet`), `PRECIPFILENAME` is the name of the file containing daily precipitation and `OUTFILENAME` is the name of the output file.

+## `combine_peti_components` input variables

+The PET and PEI components are assumed to be monthly mean values, in units of mm d⁻¹.
+The precipitation is specified as for `make_pet`, and may be scaled in the same way.

 ## Output files
-The output is written into netCDF files, the structure of which is copied from the input netCDF files.
+The output of both `make_pet` and `combine_peti_components` is written into netCDF files, the structure of which is copied from the input netCDF files.
 Extra options may be specified.

+`--outputcomponents` / `-O` When using `--interception` with `make_pet`, this outputs the potential evapotranspiration (PET) and potential interception (PEI) separately, without accounting for the precipitation, instead of outputting the combined PETI.
+These can later be used as input to `combine_peti_components` to calculate PETI using a precipitation data set.

+`--fullout` / `-f` If `--daynight` is used, then this option will enable output of the day- and nighttime values, as well as the overall PET or PETI.

 `--version VERSION` / `-V VERSION` Version number to be written in the metadata of the output netCDF file.
 Default is v1.0.